mdsol/mesos_cookbook/README.md

   recipe[mesos]
 ```

-Here is a sample role for creating a Mesos slave node with a seperate zookeeper ensemble
+Here is a sample role for creating a Mesos slave node with a seperate ZooKeeper ensemble
 dynamically discovered via Netflix Exhibitor:
 ```YAML
 chef_type:           role